TexteaInc/mercury/README.md

 * `chunk_offset_local` is the index of a chunk in its parent document.
 It is used to find the chunk in the document.
 * `text_type` is takes value from the ingestion file. `source` and `summary` for now.
 * All columns are 0-indexed.
+* The `sample_id` is the index of the sample in the ingestion file.
+Because the ingestion file could be randomly sampled from a bigger dataset, the `sample_id` is not necessarily global.

 #### `embeddings` table: the embeddings of chunks